Despite advances in modern film technology, the video camera looks at the world through a very limited lens.

 How you can use this: This is the quintessential example of how not to dress.
 You want to be taken seriously and deliver your message with resolute authority.
 This example should tell you the importance of the principles (color and pattern) of proper on-camera menswear.

-Final words on Dressing for the TV Camera
+Final Words On Dressing For The TV Camera

 I used the above men as clear cut examples of how to and how not to dress; in real life you may have little time to prepare for a TV interview or be limited by budget when filming a video series and unable to purchase the suit that best complements you.

-Now get filming!
+Now, get filming!